Iraq locks down Baghdad before Arab summit

 "Security forces will relax after this long period on alert so we think terrorists will try to target some places after the summit if they can't do it before," Zamili told Reuters.

-Some Baghdad residents are skeptical of whether the extra measures will help secure the capital.
+Some Baghdad residents are sceptical of whether the extra measures will help secure the capital.

 "When we arrived at a checkpoint, I did not see an explosives detector in the hand of the soldier," said Um Laith, who works in Baghdad.
 "He was just ordering cars to pull up, arbitrarily."